aws/aws-iot-device-sdk-js-v2/samples/node/pub_sub_electron_node/README.md

 ## Requirements

 The sample is built with typescript@5^ and Electron@19.
-Please note the SDK currently does not support Electron20+.
-Node14 is recommended to run the sample.
+Node14 would be minimal Node version to run the sample.

 ## IoT Core Policy